-From 2012-14, I worked for VMware as their Senior Cloud Infrastructure Evangelist, in Competitive Marketing Team.
-In Sept, 2014 I switched the EVO:RAIL team at VMware, with general technical marketing responsibilities.
-In Dec, 2015 I left VMware to take what I called a “a grown-up gap year”.
-This allowed me to do some small amount of travelling though physical space, and large amount of travelling in the mind.
+From 2012-15, I worked for VMware as their Senior Cloud Infrastructure Evangelist, in Competitive Marketing Team.
+In Sept 2014 I switched the vxRAIL team at VMware, with general technical marketing responsibilities.
+In Dec 2015 I left VMware to take what I called a “grown-up gap year”.
+This allowed me to do some small amount of traveling through physical space, and a large amount of traveling in the mind.
 I also spent time on creative projects including writing and performing.
-Right now, I’m volunteering for a charity and at two museums in my local area – whilst I work what to next and think about my next gig.
+During my time voluntered for a charity and at two museums in my local area – whilst I work what to next and think about my next gig.

 I was also the person behind the virtualization website and blog RTFM Education, where I published free guides and utilities for VMware customers.
 RTFM Education was sold to TechTarget, Inc a media company in Boston, MA.
-For two years I contributed articles, How Tos and Ebooks for them.
+For two years I contributed articles, How-Tos, and Ebooks for them.
 After affiliating to TechTarget (2009-2012) I found the time to run a weekly podcast called the Chinwag and the Vendorwag.
-Intended to carry on Chinwagging whilst I was at VMware.
+I had intended to carry on Chinwagging whilst I was at VMware.
 But I kind of ran out of time and ran out of puff for doing it.
 So that’s been dormant for some time now.